-Aurora is developing the Aurora Driver based on what it believes to be the most advanced and scalable suite of self-driving hardware, software, and data services in the world to fundamentally transform the global transportation market.
+Aurora is developing the Aurora Driver based on what we believe to be the most advanced and scalable suite of self-driving hardware, software, and data services in the world to fundamentally transform the global transportation market.
 The Aurora Driver is designed as a platform to adapt and interoperate amongst vehicle types and applications.
 To date, it has been successfully integrated into numerous different vehicle platforms: from passenger vehicles to light commercial vehicles to Class 8 trucks.
 By creating one driver system for multiple vehicle types and use cases, Aurora's capabilities in one market reinforce and strengthen its competitive advantages in others.
-For example, highway driving capabilities developed for trucking will carry to highway segments driven by passenger vehicles in ride hailing applications.
-We believe this approach will enable us to target and transform multiple massive markets, including trucking, passenger mobility, and local goods delivery market.
+For example, highway driving capabilities developed for trucking will carry over to highway segments driven by passenger vehicles in ride-hailing applications.
+We believe this approach will enable us to target and transform the transportation landscape, including trucking, passenger mobility, and local goods delivery market.

-We expect that the Aurora Driver will ultimately be commercialized in a Driver as a Service ("DaaS") business model, in which we will supply self-driving technology.
+We expect that the Aurora Driver will ultimately be commercialized in a Driver as a Service ("DaaS") business model, in which customers or third parties will purchase, manage, and maintain fleets directly, while subscribing to the Aurora Driver and a suite of related services.
 We do not intend to own nor operate a large number of vehicles ourselves.
 Throughout commercialization, we expect to earn revenue on a fee per mile basis.
-We intend to partner with OEMs, fleet operators, and other third parties to commercialize and support Aurora-powered vehicles.
-We expect that these strategic partners will support activities such as vehicle manufacturing, financing and leasing, service and maintenance, parts replacement, facility ownership and operation, and other commercial and operational services as needed.
+We intend to partner with OEMs, Tier 1 automotive supplier, fleet operators, and other third parties to commercialize and support Aurora Driver-powered vehicles.
+We expect that these strategic partners will support activities such as vehicle and hardware manufacturing, financing and leasing, service and maintenance, parts replacement, facility ownership and operation, and other commercial and operational services as needed.
 We expect this DaaS model to enable an asset-light and high margin revenue stream for Aurora, while allowing us to scale more rapidly through partnerships.
-During the start of commercialization, though, we expect to briefly operate our own logistics and mobility services, where we own and operate a small fleet of vehicles equipped with our Aurora Driver.
-This level of control is useful during early commercialization as we will define operational processes and playbooks for our partners.
+During the start of commercialization, though, we expect to briefly operate our own logistics and mobility services, where we own or lease and operate a small fleet of vehicles equipped with our Aurora Driver.
+This level of control is useful during early commercialization as we define operational processes and playbooks for our partners.